- Schedule FA in ITR How to Declare Foreign Assets in India

 Not keeping evidence of deductions claimed in income tax return

-For all expenses/ investments claimed as deduction under Chapter VIA (Children's Tuition fees, LIC, PPF, Medical Insurance Policy, etc.), maintenance of records/evidence/ proofs of expenses/ investments is required.
+For all expenses/ investments claimed as deductions under Chapter VIA (Children's Tuition fees, LIC, PPF, Medical Insurance Policy, etc.), maintenance of records/evidence/ proofs of expenses/ investments is required.
 Claiming a deduction without adequate evidence can lead to the disallowance of such deductions and an increase in tax liability at the time of scrutiny assessment.
-So either have evidence for a particular expense/ investment or else don’t claim a deduction of it.
+So either have evidence for a particular expense/ investment, or else don’t claim a deduction for it.
 Your case can be taken for Income tax scrutiny for up to 6 years after the end of the year in which the return is filed.
 So, records need to be kept for 7 years.

 Not Paying Advance Tax/ Self-Assessment Tax